Smaller loans for charities and social enterprises, delivered through a range of social investors

 Those social investors delivering the Growth Fund can offer charities and social enterprises up to £150,000 of flexible finance by combining grants with loans into simple products.

-Across its portfolio as a whole, the Growth Fund will seek to achieve a geographical spread of social investors and charities and social enterprises across England, as well as support a range of social issues.
-The portfolio seeks to fund a range of investments across three strategic themes:
+Across its portfolio as a whole, the Growth Fund is seeking to achieve a geographical spread of social investors and charities and social enterprises across England, as well as to support a range of social issues.
+The portfolio seeks to fund a range of investments through social investors whose funds can be classified across three strategic themes:

 - Efficiency: Social investors who can meet current demand from charities and social enterprises for smaller unsecured loans in an efficient way